ahiddenwaffle/secretdungeonemotes/README.md

 Hey!
 Thanks for checking out my plugin!
 It means alot to me!

+Please click **[Here](https://chrome.google.com/webstore/detail/tpp-memotes/chagjmfjhbhihelppcenkcjobbnbaifn)** for the Download of the Chrome Extension

 This is a plugin for Twitch.Tv which adds many Meme-Related Emotes, Many Realting to Tpp or TwitchPlaysPokemon.
 If you have any questions PLEASE let me know!